How To Grow Habanero Peppers

 When To Start Habaneros Indoors

-For Northern hemisphere gardeners, early March is typically the ideal time of year to plant habanero pepper seeds inside.
-We generally recommend starting seeds 8 weeks before your plants will be moved outdoors (last chance of frost).
-This date will depend mostly on your hardiness zone, but you’ll likely start planting in March.
+For Northern hemisphere gardeners, you can plant seeds anywhere from February to April.
+For hot peppers, we recommend starting seeds 8 weeks before your plants will be moved outdoors (last chance of frost).
+This date will depend mostly on your hardiness zone.

 If you live in a warmer climate, you may be able to move your plants outside earlier.
 The longer the growing season, the better for peppers!